 Technology, business, professional services, healthcare, education, and government are the top employment sectors in the Austin area.
 There are many corporations headquartered in Austin, especially tech companies.
 Large corporations headquartered in Austin include Ascension Seton Healthcare, Dell Technologies, Oracle Corporation, Samsung Austin Semiconductor, Indeed, and Whole Foods Market.

-Major employers in Austin include Apple Inc., where their new campus expected to open in 2022 will accommodate 5,000 employees and the potential to grow up to 15,000.
+Major employers in Austin include Apple Inc., whose new campus expected to open in 2022 will accommodate 5,000 employees and have the potential to grow up to 15,000.
 Dell Technologies employs over 13,00 employees.